 Artist-Faculty, Brevard Music Center

-are a number of things I like about these books.
-Using both technical and
+series.
+There are a number of things I like about these books.
+Using

-students) or pick and choose to target the needs of the individual student.
+and choose to target the needs of the individual student.
+The

-The appendices provide new fuel for thought useful for all levels of players.
+appendices provide new fuel for thought useful for all levels of

 Associate Professor of Trombone, University of Colorado, Boulder